in4lio/ev3dev-c/README.md

 So, if you configure WLAN on the brick, you can control the EV3 hardware from a remote computer, for example, running under Windows.

+### GETTING STARTED

+Before you start, make sure that you have opened an SSH connection to your EV3 brick.

+You need to install the compiler and other tools:

+    sudo apt-get update
+    sudo apt-get install build-essential

 ### PYTHON, RUBY and PERL

 [Python](python), [Ruby](ruby) and [Perl](perl) libraries are